Wild Ecosystem Deep Dive15 min read

 Prompt Injection Through Parameters

 Model names, filter values, and record IDs are treated as opaque data, never as code.
+This is the structural defence against the indirect prompt injection threat Greshake and colleagues catalogued9: even if hostile content arrives via a tool parameter, it cannot become a control-flow instruction.

 it 'denies model_name payload "Account.destroy_all"' do